 Instructions

-- If using frozen shrimp, defrost in the refrigerator overnight.
+If using frozen shrimp, defrost in the refrigerator overnight or defrost in a bowl of cold water for 10 minutes.

-Make a cornstarch slurry by combining the soy sauce, water, and the remaining 1 teaspoon of cornstarch.
+In a small bowl, make a cornstarch slurry by combining the soy sauce, water, and the remaining 1 teaspoon of cornstarch.
+Set aside.

-- Preheat a wok or a large frying pan on medium to medium high heat until a drop of water sizzles, add 1 teaspoon olive oil and swirl to coat.
+Preheat a wok or a large non-stick frying pan on medium heat until a drop of water sizzles, add 1 teaspoon olive oil and swirl to coat.

 - Add another teaspoon of oil to the frying pan, stir fry the onions and carrots until the onions smell fragrant (1-2 minutes), add sweet peas until the sweet peas start to turn bright green (1-2 minutes).

-- Add the cooked shrimp, cornstarch slurry, and minced garlic and stir fry until everything is heated through and the sauce thickens slightly.
+Add the cooked shrimp, cornstarch slurry, and minced garlic and stir fry until everything is heated through and the sauce thickens slightly.
+Serve immediately.

 Recipe Notes